Announcing Call For Papers for Big Data Tech Warsaw 2018

 • Data Science – real case-studies about large-scale Machine Learning, AI, A/B tests, visualization, plus various tools and techniques for making data-driven decisions and build data-driven products.

-• Real-Time Processing – technologies and use-cases for real-time data ingestion and actionable insights from stream of events coming from sensors, devices, users, and front-end systems.
+• Real-Time Processing – technologies and use-cases for real-time data ingestion and actionable insights from a stream of events coming from sensors, devices, users, and front-end systems.

 Submissions will be reviewed by the program committee that is composed by members of the Big Data community and top data-driven companies including Spotify, Criteo, Allegro, dataArtisans and GetInData.